aurbano/aurbano.eu/content/post/2020-02-04-prioritizing-bugs.md

 We've classified bugs as follows:

 * **Critical:**
   It prevents any type of user from performing the core business purpose of the tool.
-For this we have identified a list of workflows that we consider our core business.
+This definition was very useful because it forced us to come up with all the workflows we consider business critical.

   For example if we were building a simple mail client, reading incoming emails and sending emails might be our core business functionality, whereas a suggestions dropdown for the "To" field might not be.